planetmint/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Steps To Reproduce the behavior**
+A descriptive and precise list of action on how to reproduce the bug or the observed behvaviour.

 **Expected behavior**
 A clear and concise description of what you expected to happen.